holonoms/owl-mcp/README.md

-# How to run the Owl MCP server (typescript edition)
+# How to run the Owl MCP server

 Keep in mind that this needs an API key.
 Get one of from Owl first.
 Then do this: